-Hello all!
+Hello, everyone!
 Damianista welcomes you to a NEW Fan Story Tuesday!

 Hello, everyone!
-Damianista welcomes you to a new Fan Story!
+Damianista welcomes you to a new fan story!